raminkhatami/nobleedingtr/README.md

 ## Guide

-You can easily internationalize your app witout much effort.
+You can easily internationalize your app without much effort.

 you can place `tr.(any variable name you like in camel case)` inside your code and it appears as uncamel case of the same variable inside your app without doing anytging.